 I got to see some of the big festival winners from this year, too.
 Ruben Östlund The Square, which won the Palme d’Or, failed to impress me, I’m afraid.
 The Swedish director’s 2014 Force Majeure, of which I was a big fan, was a far better film in my opinion – a much more subtle satire, a great character study and sometimes wickedly funny.

 There was also a special screening of Guillermo del Toro’s The Shape of Water, the winner of the Golden Lion in Venice (the film will arrive in cinemas in December).
 As far as I’m concerned, it does not live up to the director’s Pan’s Labyrinth.
-There is startling beauty in del Toro’s latest film, too, and the fantasy story has that rare quality that reminds you of cinema as art (and Sally Hawkins undoubtedly makes the best female role I’ve seen this year), but I wish it remained entirely in that realm of fantasy or that he tried to link it to reality in a different way, without bringing into the story present-day American propaganda.
-Plainly put, I wish it did not succumb to big Hollywood studio cliches.
+There is startling beauty in del Toro’s latest film, too, and the fantasy story has that rare quality that reminds you of cinema as art (and Sally Hawkins undoubtedly makes the best female role I’ve seen this year), and I do believe it’s one of the best films of the year, but part of me wishes that the film, set in early-1960s Baltimore, remained entirely in the realm of fantasy and did not comment on the era’s Cold War paranoia and civil rights issues.
+Not because I don’t believe these topics should be addressed as often as possible in film, but because the celebration of love, and of individuality, and of the magic of cinema in del Toro’s motion picture is so ravishing and full of a myriad of artistic possibilities that it would have worked out so well without the realities of life (and not succumb in any way to big Hollywood studio cliches).
+We need to not give up dreaming.
 And I also wish that Guillermo del Toro could say about it what he said about Pan’s Labyrinth in Sight & Sound magazine eleven years ago: “Shooting Pan’s Labyrinth was very painful, but it also became a war about me not compromising.
 I gave back my entire salary in order to get the film made the way I wanted it.”
-Just as a side note, Pan’s Labyrinth was a Mexican production.

 The best film of the year in my opinion and I don’t think I will change my mind on this one, regardless of what other movies I might see from now on.
 If I had to describe Andrei Zvyagintsev’s film in a few words, I would call it the tragedy of modern life.
 Yes, there is a tragedy occurring in the story, but the film also speaks volumes about the many social ills of our modern world, about the superficiality and nothingness of a world with an unending aspirational demand for status, money, and the social media prerogative of selfies and self-affirmation.
 Because this film is not just a pitiless critique on Russia, the way many American and Western reviewers have rushed to describe it; it is rather, sadly, the story of all of us, a loveless world that has lost sight of what is truly important, incapable of supporting human life, or a child’s love.